taylorsimone-dispatches/Newsletter/README.md

  Sig. taylorsimone@protonmail.com

  Pitching tips for PR companies:
- - Do not ask me to write for media outlets.
+ - Do not pressure me to write for media outlets.
  - Pseudonyms are allowed for interviewees.
  - Most of my prep is research based.
  - I enjoy hearing unconventional stories.